ericmaicon/todo/README.md

 - [Site](#site)
 - [Tests](#tests)

-## Requirements
+## Functional Requirements

 1. Build a page that lists tasks displaying their title and status
 2. The tasks must contain:
    1. Title
    2. Description
    3. Status(​Pending, In Progress, Done​)
 3. Display the description of a task in a popover when hovering a task title
 4. In the same page, build a form to create new tasks
 5. Display the tasks according to the following requirements:
    1. Pending tasks must be displayed in orange.
    2. In Progress tasks must be displayed in green.
    3. Done tasks must be displayed in strikethrough.
 6. Create a button/link to start the task and that, when clicked, changes the status of the task to In Progress.
 7. Create a button/link to complete the task and that, when clicked, changes the status of the task to Done.